 - Informal support with issues such as stress/worry, sleep, motivation, focus, recovering from setbacks, work/life changes, and relationships (personal and professional).
 Let’s Talk sessions are designed to provide practical strategies, information, and support regarding general wellness-related issues.
 Please look for an email from your graduate coordinator with more details, including the sign-up and Zoom links.
 The sign up process is anonymous.
 At the beginning of the conversation Dr. Lambert will ask for your name, student ID, and location.For more information, contact Dr. Christina Lambert at 858-534-3035.

 - CAPS is proud to offer over 20 unique groups, workshops, and forums each quarter.
 Groups range from traditional psychotherapy groups, to psychoeducational workshops, and drop-in forums.
 Visit our

 Groups page for detailed information.
 Groups and workshops specifically for graduate students include:

-Join us to connect and discuss about various topics from a multicultural lens, which includes managing stress and improving well-being, communication with your advisor(s), dealing with imposter syndrome, family responsibilities, relationships (romantic or social), current sociopolitical climate, experiences of discrimination, etc. For Questions: Contact Dr. Niyatee Sukumaran at (858) 534-9057.
+Join us to connect and discuss about various topics from a multicultural lens, which includes managing stress and improving well-being, communication with your advisor(s), dealing with imposter syndrome, family responsibilities, relationships (romantic or social), current sociopolitical climate, experiences of discrimination, etc. For Questions: Contact Dr. Christina Lambert at (858) 54-305.

-Graduate Women in Science & Engineering Forum (WISE).
+Graduate Women in Science & Engineering Forum (WISE) VIA ZOOM.